hellojialee/Multi-Person-Pose-using-Body-Parts/README.md

 # Multi-Person Pose Estimation using Body Parts

-Code and pre-trained models for our paper "*Multi-Person Pose Estimation Based on Body Parts*" (under review).
+Code and pre-trained models for our paper.

 This repo is the **Part A** of our paper project.